-Yet this is trampled on completely when November’s fad of eleven years, NaNoWriMo: National Novel Writing Month, comes around.
-The idea is to write a 50,000 word novel by November 30th.
+Writing is hard.
+It is harder still when fighting battles with yourself.
+Yet this is belittled when November’s eleven-year fad NaNoWriMo (National Novel Writing Month) comes around.
+The idea is to write a 50,000 word novel in 30 days.

-One such risk is the decision to head to Germany this week for a private album launch party, where I will be the UK’s only representative.
+One such risk is the decision to head to Germany this week for a private party, where I will be the UK’s only representative.
 I have to do this to crack a stigma that still haunts as vividly as a Weeping Angel.